President – Jenny Steinitz

 Laura is a German/Swiss/Chinese, in her second year reading Human, Social and Political Sciences.
 She has a particular interest in International Relations and Development, although wants to eventually end up in Public International Law and potentially focus on anti-corruption and bribery work.
 She has co-written for TWS previously and is also involved with Student Community Action.

 Aside from keeping up with her seemingly unending reading list, Laura can be found playing her ukulele, reading Al Jazeera or trying out a variety of sports.
 But more importantly, she is always restless, just waiting for a new country/culture to explore, or person to meet!

 Director for International Affairs – Helena Roy

-Helena is in her first year studying Economics at Pembroke.
+Helena is in her second year studying Economics at Pembroke.
 She has a long-standing interest in international relations, has lived in Belgium and the USA, and collaborated with Harvard for the TWS paper on NATO in a changing world.
 Her past experience includes work with Deutsche Bank and AIG.

 Helena divides her time between Cambridge and the Cam, and has an uncanny ability to talk incessantly about rowing.
 Beyond TWS and the river, she manages to pursue interests in art history, chocolate and travelling to China.

 Isabella is a second year student from Japan and England, studying Politics and International Relations (HSPS tripos), at Homerton.
 Her bicultural upbringinbg in Tokyo sparked an interest in the way inter-state political relations shape the international sphere.
 Specifically, she is interested in development and the role of the international community.
 She has previous experience as a delegate and chair for Model United Nations, and has been active with various NGO’s such as Hope International in Pursat, Cambodia.
 Isabella will intern with the Foundation for Sustainable Development in Jodhpur, India working towards implementing a micro finance programme in a local refugee camp.